getartistry/artistry/wp-content/plugins/elements-plus/readme.txt

 * Instagram: Display the most recent images from an Instagram feed or a certain tag.
 Powered by the [WP Instagram Widget](https://wordpress.org/plugins/wp-instagram-widget/) plugin.
 * Tooltip: Enable this option to add a tooltip to the Heading, Button, Icon, and Icon Box default Elementor widgets.
 * Scheduled visibility: Add-on properties to control any element's visibility based on date.
+* Icon Plus: An icon element similar to the one bundled with Elementor, with custom icon sets.

 **Notice**
 The plugin requires the [Elementor](https://wordpress.org/plugins/elementor/) page builder to be active in order to work.